 – find a relatively high search volume, low competition keyword phrase.

-– use a keyword research tool called SEMrush to find a relatively high search volume, low competition keyword phrase.
+– use a keyword research tool like Ubersuggest or AHREFS to find a relatively high search volume, low competition keyword phrase.
 This tool will save you sooo much time and ensure you aren’t wasting your efforts.

 2. Find secondary phrases that are similar to your primary keyword phrase.